 “The cold gave me a direct understanding of deeper breathing and how to heal a broken heart.”

 - Running barefoot and shirtless in the Arctic

 - Climbing up Mt.
 Kilimanjaro in just 2 days without shoes

-- Staying in an ice bath almost 2 hours which makes it a world’s record
+- Staying in an ice bath for almost 2 hours which makes it a world’s record

 - Climbing Mt.
 Everest in just shorts

 - In 2011, as a part of an experiment, Wim was injected with a poisonous E.Coli endotoxin that is very dangerous to a human body.
-Wim Hof volunteered to show that through his breathing techniques and mind control he can control his immune system.
+Wim Hof volunteered to show that he can control his immune system through his breathing techniques and mind control.
 And Wim succeeded.
 He didn’t get sick after being infected by the virus.